-The existing soils within the areas of proposed retaining and non-retaining site walls should be overexcavated to a depth of at least 3 feet below foundation bearing grade and replaced as compacted structural fill as discussed above for the proposed building pad.
+The existing soils within the areas of any proposed retaining walls and non-retaining site walls should be overexcavated to a depth of 3 feet below foundation bearing grade and replaced as compacted structural fill, as discussed above for the proposed building pad.
 Any undocumented fill soils within any of these foundation areas should be removed in their entirety.
-The overexcavation areas should extend horizontally beyond the foundation perimeters to a distance equal to the depth of fill below the new foundations.
-These overexcavation recommendations also apply to any erection pads for tilt-up concrete walls, since these pads are part of the foundation system.
-The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning, and recompacting the upper 12 inches of exposed subgrade soils, as discussed for the building pad area.
+The overexcavation areas should extend at least 5 feet beyond the foundation perimeters, and to an extent equal to the depth of fill below the new foundations.
+Please note that any erection pads used to construct the walls are considered to be part of the foundation system.
+The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning, and recompacting the upper 12 inches of exposed subgrade soils.
 The previously excavated soils may then be replaced as compacted structural fill.